JEG2/warehouse_keeper/README.md

 ### Changing the View

 Originally, I couldn't imagine a minimal game needing to show more than a level screen.
 While our early versions did just that, it's not too ideal.
-It makes it hard to keep track of which level you're on, unless you incorporate some text into the level screen and that's [a different challenge](https://github.com/JEG2/warehouse_keeper#what-i-still-want).
+It makes it hard to keep track of which level you're on, unless you incorporate some text into the level screen and that's [a different challenge](#what-i-still-want).

 Also, what do you do when the game ends?
 Just quit?
 Bigger games may need things like menus.
 It goes on and on.

 You need some way to be able to switch out the screen that the user is currently viewing.
 Again, I took about the most basic approach imaginable here.
-There's a trivial [ScreenManager](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/screen_manager.rb) that manages a list of screens and can activate one from that list as needed.
-Those screens can inherit from a base [Screen](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/screen.rb) class to gain access to a few hooks and helper methods.
+There's a trivial [`ScreenManager`](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/screen_manager.rb) that manages a list of screens and can activate one from that list as needed.
+Those screens inherit from a base [`Screen`](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/screen.rb) class to gain access to a few hooks and helper methods.

 I could definitely see this tool being expanded in several ways:

 * You may want to reuse some screens instead of recreating them each time
 * I can see a big need for dialog-like functionality in many games
 * There's probably a need for screens-inside-screens in a lot of games
-* The helper tools provided by the base Screen are a sea of infinite possibilities
+* The helpers provided by the base `Screen` are a sea of infinite possibilities

 ### The Flow of Time

 Another thing I couldn't imagine my simple game needing was animation.
 I thought redrawing the changed board would be enough.
 Here's just one thing you see when you do that though:  you finish a level and find yourself at the start of the next level before you even have time to notice the final piece in its place.

 Controlling how things appear over time in game terms is animation.
-Adding a simple [Animation](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/animation.rb) tool allowed me to do traditional things like [fade out a title](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/announce_screen.rb#L20) but also [just delay the flow of time](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/play_screen.rb#L89).
+Adding a simple [`Animation`](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/animation.rb) tool allowed me to do traditional things like [fade out a title](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/announce_screen.rb#L20) but also just [delay the flow of time](https://github.com/JEG2/warehouse_keeper/blob/master/lib/warehouse_keeper/play_screen.rb#L89).

-The main thing I debated over adding here, was simple helpers for things like delays or repeating tasks.
-These tricks are already doable with the code I built, but the interface could be smoothed out a little for them.
+The main thing I debated adding here was simple helpers for things like delays or repeating tasks.
+These tricks are already doable with the code I built, but the API could be smoothed out a little for them.
 I didn't have a big enough need here to justify it, but I could see someone wanting to do these things in the future.

 ## What I Still Want